gfw-api/gfw-mail-api/README.md

 * API_GATEWAY_QUEUE_PROVIDER => redis (only support redis)
 * SELF_REGISTRY => on/off to set auto registry in API Gateway
 * SPARKPOST_API_KEY => Sparkpost api key to send emails

+## Email templates

+This microservice uses [Sparkpost](https://www.sparkpost.com/) to send emails, and specifically Email Templates as a way to streamline mass email sending.
+Email Templates are stored in Sparkpost itself, and referenced by name when sending emails based on said templates.

+For ease of maintainability, Sparkpost Email templates are kept in this project, inside the `email-templates` folder, as part of a [Terraform](https://www.terraform.io/) project.
+When modifying said templates, be sure to do so in the files included in this project, and after running the `terraform apply` (or equivalent) command to apply your changes.
+If you want, for ease of testing and development, you can still make temporary changes directly on Sparkpost, but be sure to port any changes you want to keep back into the code in this project.